marcinguy/cyanogenmod-stagefright/README.md

 # cyanogenmod-stagefright
 Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 Neo+ GT-9301I

 Seems like every major vulnerability has a logo now :) Here is a sexy Stagefright logo  ...
-BTW stagefright is now also a TAG of StackOverflow/SecurityExchange
+BTW stagefright is also a possible TAG of StackOverflow/SecurityExchange .... no wonder, there is 1.6 billion Android devices on the market

 ![Stagefrightlogo](/stagefrightlogo.jpg)